dventura3/system-design/SAMPLES.md

 `N`: Number of characters in the generated URL.

 So, if we want to generate a URL that is 7 characters long, we will generate ~3.5 trillion different URLs.
+The idea is that we can combine the different bianry data in the Base62 table to generate a string of 7 chars long.

 $$
 \begin{gather*}